Why go to Tanzania

 Serengeti National Park and Ngorongoro Crater

-Teeming herds of plains game and the greatest concentration of predators on earth.
-Serengeti means ‘endless plains’ and the unending horizon and sense of limitless space will take your breath away.
-Ngorongoro is the crater of a collapsed volcano and definitely deserves its reputation as one of the natural wonders of the world.
+The Serengeti National Park in Tanzania is home to the greatest wildlife spectacle on earth – the great migration of wildebeest and zebra.
+Serengeti has the highest concentration of large mammals on this planet and its famous known for its large concentration of lions.
+A balloon flight over the Serengeti must be one of the most memorable ways to experience the greatness of the Serengeti.
+Ngorongoro is the crater of a collapsed volcano and deserves its reputation as one of the natural wonders of the world.
 The crater was also designed to be able to accommodate both the Masai communities and the tourists and the villages (Manyattas) and the striking red robed herdsman can be seen all over this captivating landscape.
 Also home to Olduvai Gorge, the cradle of mankind.

 Selous Game Reserve